toibaonguyen/golang-weather-web-app/README.md

 - Display temperature, weather conditions, and corresponding icons.
 - Backend built with **Go** (no frameworks).
 - Frontend built with **HTML + CSS + JS** (no frameworks).
-- Connects to OpenWeatherMap API (or any weather API).
+- Connects to OpenWeatherMap API.

 ---